teiid/teiid-dashboard/builder/src/main/jbossas7/README.md

 * The application is based on the J2EE container managed authentication  mechanism.
 This means that the login itself is delegated to the application server.

-* First of all, in order to login as superuser, using the <code>[jboss-as7]/bin/adduser</code> command utility, you must create a user with login=<code>root</code> and role=<whatever role has been defined in the web.xml file>.
+* First of all, in order to login as superuser, you must create a user with login=<code>root</code> and role=<whatever role has been defined in the web.xml file>.
 This is just for container authentication purposes, as the root user's application privileges are not role-linked, but instead is granted with all permissions).

 * The application roles are defined at [builder/src/main/jbossas7/WEB-INF/web.xml](https://github.com/teiid/teiid-dashboard/blob/master/builder/src/main/jbossas7/WEB-INF/web.xml) file.
 Roles can be used to create access profiles and define custom authorization policies.

+NOTE: these roles are not the same roles defined in the teiid-security domain.
+Even though some maybe named the same, there's no implied cross over in access permissions.

-* The application uses the JBoss' default security domain as you can see [here](https://github.com/teiid/teiid-dashboard/blob/master/builder/src/main/jbossas7/WEB-INF/jboss-web.xml).
+* The application uses Teiids' default security domain (e.g., teiid-security) as you can see [here](https://github.com/teiid/teiid-dashboard/blob/master/builder/src/main/jbossas7/WEB-INF/jboss-web.xml).
 Alternatively, you can define your own security domain and use, for instance, an LDAP, a database, or whatever mechanism you want to use as your credential storage.
 There are plenty of examples in the JBoss AS documentation about.